WenlongL1/CIE-539-Project/README.md

 # CIE-539-Project

-This is the Github repository of the CIE-539 final project, which is supervised by Prof. Benedyk and made by Wenlong Li.
+This GitHub repository contains the final project for CIE 539, developed by Wenlong Li under the supervision of Prof. Benedyk.